 Our interdisciplinary team including Mithaka Aboriginal Corporation aims to reconstruct and publicise the long and sophisticated cultural histories of how Indigenous people adapted to and managed inland floodplains to inform current and future decisions and policies.
-Through a detailed underwater geophysical manning of submerged Aboriginal water and flood management infrastructure and ground-truthing by a detailed underwater geophysical mapping of submerged Aboriginal water and flood management infrastructure and ground-truthing by means of underwater scuba diving survey our pilot project aims to restore this valuable lost heritage and technical knowledge of the Mithaka Traditional Owners of the region, simultaneously informing and improving on sustainable floodplain management practices of Australia, and by inference farther afield.
+Through a detailed underwater geophysical mapping of submerged Aboriginal water and flood management infrastructure and ground-truthing by means of underwater scuba diving survey our pilot project aims to restore this valuable lost heritage and technical knowledge of the Mithaka Traditional Owners of the region, simultaneously informing and improving on sustainable floodplain management practices of Australia, and by inference farther afield.